plotly/plotly.github.io/_posts/plotly2/2016-08-12-how-to-add-annotations-in-plotly2.md

  - title: The Annotation Section
    sub-steps:
     - copy: "Go to STYLE on the left-hand side of your workspace, then 'Notes'.
 Click on the blue '+ Annotation' button at the top of the panel and scroll down the dropdown menu.
-You're given a few choices."
+You're given a few choices, which are all described below."
       img: "![Annotation button](../static/images/styling-and-customizing-graphs/annotation-menu.png)"

  - title: Add a General Annotation